ShauliTaragin/PokemonGame/README.md

 #### For our enhanced explanation please visit our wiki page for this project.

 These are our best Results.
+Notice the amount of moves in each case.

 |Case|Moves|Grade|
 |---------|---------|---------|